-During 2019, onsite and subcontracted laboratories participated in water pollution and water supply performance evaluation studies.
-Onsite laboratories reported proficiency of 100%, and subcontracted laboratories reported proficiency greater than 90% for the parameters tested for NPDES and drinking water laboratories.
+During 2020, onsite and subcontracted laboratories participated in water pollution and water supply performance evaluation studies.
+Onsite laboratories reported proficiency of 100%, and subcontracted laboratories reported proficiency greater than 92% for the parameters tested for NPDES and drinking water laboratories.
 Both onsite and subcontracted laboratories maintained SCDHEC certification for all analyses at SRS.

-The laboratories develop corrective actions for the failed analyses that they document and submit to SCDHEC, along with passing proficiency testing results for those analyses.
-The objective of the corrective actions is to prevent a reoccurrence of failed analyses, if any.
-These corrective actions may include modifying sample preparation or analysis procedures.
-The underlying reasons for the unacceptable measurements did not affect the analyses provided to SRS in support of the NPDES and drinking water monitoring programs.
+Laboratories develop corrective actions for failed analyses.
+The corrective actions are submitted to SCDHEC, along with subsequent passing proficiency testing results for those analyses.
+The objective of the corrective actions is to prevent a reoccurrence of failed analyses.
+Corrective actions may include modifying sample preparation or analysis procedures.
+The unacceptable measurements did not affect the analyses provided to SRS in support of the NPDES and drinking water monitoring programs.